- This event has passed.

-We Need Volunteers on Monday, September 5 when Massachusetts Peace Action and Women’s International League for Peace & Freedom – Boston Branch will set up an outreach table at Lawrence’s Bread and Roses Festival.
-We’ll be showing off our Nuclear Globe and asking people to sign our petitions on the Syrian civil war, US arms sales to Saudi Arabia, and nuclear weapons abolition.
+We Need Volunteers on Monday, September 4 when Massachusetts Peace Action and Women’s International League for Peace & Freedom – Boston Branch will set up an outreach table at Lawrence’s Bread and Roses Festival.
+We’ll be showing off our Nuclear Globe and asking people to sign our petitions on nuclear disarmament, endless war in the Middle East, North Korea and the People’s Budget.

-Information on the Bread and Roses Festival: The 32d Annual Bread and Roses Heritage Festival will be held, as always, on Labor Day.
-This year on Monday, September 5, 2016!
+Information on the Bread and Roses Festival: The 33d Annual Bread and Roses Heritage Festival will be held, as always, on Labor Day.
+This year on Monday, September 4, 2017!
 More information

 It is a *FREE, *open air, labor and social justice event, on Lawrence’s Compagnone Common, from noon to 5:00 PM